|Martin Wilhelm, Director

 | Séverine Lenglet, European Media and Communications Officer

-Séverine is responsible for our Press and Public relations, our video production, and is also co-coordinating our current European project NICeR.
-On top of that, she is the Media trainer for our project You&Me.
+Séverine is responsible for our Press and Public relations, our video production and media trainings.
+She is also co-coordinating our European projects.
 Besides working for CFE, she is also engaged in European Alternatives, a partner civil society organisation promoting democracy, citizenship, equality throughout Europe.
 Prior to this, Séverine worked as a project coordinator, such as a journalist, Communications Officer and video-maker for print media, televisions as well as for institutions, foundations, companies and NGOs from all over the world.
 Séverine grew up in Brittany, France.

 |Lucile Gemähling, European Project Coordinator

 Lucile supports the Europe team as project coordinator.
-She grew up in Lyon, studied geography, sociology and city development in Lyon and Bremen, and is currently enrolled in a Master progamme for creative and autobiographical writing at Alice-Salomon-Hochschule in Berlin.
+She grew up in Lyon, studied geography, sociology and city development in Lyon and Bremen, and is currently enrolled in a Master programme for creative and autobiographical writing at Alice-Salomon-Hochschule in Berlin.
 She has previously worked for other European civil society organisations where she was responsible for project coordination and communication.
 She also offers free-lance redaction and translation services.

 |Christian Mieß, Communication & Development